 2. Stand up for more power.

-When your foot is at the bottom of the pedal stroke, move it back like you’re scraping something off your shoe.
-Pull up on the pedal and step forward until you’re ready to deliver another stroke.
-Practice this as much as you can.
-Then move to the other leg.
-When you’re comfortable, you can use them both to climb the hill.
+When your foot is at the bottom of the stroke, move it back like you’re scraping something off your shoe.
+Pull up on the pedal and step forward until you’re ready to do another stroke.
+Practice this on each leg.
+When you’re comfortable, use both legs to climb the hill.

-Stronger and fitter bikes will climb in a higher gear while keeping their cadence up.
-If you’re a beginner, use a lower gear.
+Use whatever gear you’re most comfortable in.
 Keep your cadence consistent through the whole climb.
 When it starts to slow down, switch to an easier gear.
-Let up on the pedals while shifting to take the pressure off the chain.
+Let up on the pedals at the same time to take pressure off the chain.

-The steeper the hill, the more weight should be on the back saddle.
-That will help with braking and cornering.
+The steeper the hill, the more weight you need on the back of your bike for braking and cornering.
+Shift most of your weight to the back of your seat.

 2. Go straight downhill.

-Get low and aerodynamic.
-Have a relaxed grip and keep your hands on the drops near the brakes.
-Bend your elbows and tuck them in toward your sides.
-Raise your rear slightly off the saddle to improve your balance.
-Your feet should be at the 3 and the 9 o’clock positions.
-That will keep you centered on your bake.
+Get low, move your hands on the drops near the brakes, and tuck your elbows into your sides.
+Raise your body slightly off the seat to better your balance.
+Put your feet in the 3 o’clock and 9 o’clock positions to center yourself over your bike.

 3. Prepare for corners.

-Drive down the outside leg and lean on the inside drop.
-Keep your outside elbow close to your body, and your head and shoulders level.
-Then your tires will stay in contact with the road.
+Drive down your outside leg and lean on the inside drop.
+Keep your outside elbow close to your body with your head and shoulders level.
+This will keep your tires on the ground.

 Get More Cycling Tips in Scottsdale, AZ